pengHappy/leetcode/README.md

 # Leetcode
-Some of them may be partial copied from the Internet:)
+My solutions are mainly stored in local disks and browser cache.
+So I collected them and push them together to git.
-Fight On!
+Some of my solutions are generated from others' valuable suggestions and hints on the web.